defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

 Conventional cryptography can have side-channel vulnerabilities, which are a kind of physical implementation problem.
-But that's pretty much the extent to which conventional crypto is vulnerable to remote physical attacks.
+But that's pretty much the extent to which conventional crypto is vulnerable to remote physical attacks (Update: See also the [WALNUT Attack](https://spqr.eecs.umich.edu/walnut/)).
 If you shine a super-high-power laser down a conventional fiber-optic line, it's probably not going to burn anything that's important to security.
 At best you'll burn out the sensor and cause a denial of service attack.
 Moreover, there's a clear rule for